Arterial Hypertension (Systemic Hypertension) in Dogs

 Therapy

-The treatment of arterial hypertension in dogs depends on the underlying cause.
-If an underlying disease such as kidney disease or a hormonal imbalance is responsible, this is treated primarily.
+The therapy for arterial hypertension in dogs depends on the underlying cause.
+If an underlying disease, such as kidney disease or a hormonal imbalance, is responsible, this is treated primary.
 In many cases, this can lead to a normalization of blood pressure.

 In addition to drug treatment, dietary adjustments can be helpful.
 A low-salt diet can have a positive effect on blood pressure.
 In some cases, weight loss in overweight dogs can also have a positive effect on blood pressure.